doctral/Clean-Architecture-with-ASP.NET-Core/README.md

     i).
 Read code >> Write Code
     ii).
 Consistent, meaningful names
     iii).
 Clear and simple tests
     iv).
 Precise test scenarios: test one expectation per test; Multiple asserts on same object can be OK; Test should point to precise location of problem.

+### Infrastructure Project
+1. Message: can be used to log any type of system messages: error, info, success, warning
+2. ManagerResult: record the operation status with Message
+3. File input & output
+4. Some other functions that can be used to support the application